youthinfront/youthinfront-site/teachers-after-march-be-the-change.md

 =============
 ### Find a community problem and solve it

-Service-learning projects — where students identify a local problem and propose real solutions — can deepen a young person’s sense of civic engagement after this spring’s marches and protests are over.
+Service-learning projects — where students identify a local problem and propose real solutions — can deepen a young person’s sense of civic engagement.

 Service learning allows students to apply their academic, social, and personal skills to garner real results.
 Ancillary benefits — building collaboration skills, problem-solving skills, and conflict-resolution skills — carry over into other subjects and assignments.